bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

 August 24th
 ----
 - co-op incorporations
-  - thanks for the help text for coop types; now need tooltip definitions for rules and memorandum.
-Linda emailed Julie/Amber Aug 18th around 4:45pm.
-Follow up if no response yet.
   - Go over feedback from training session...
  1. There is a field in COBRS, you can select if the company is a community co-op, and if it is you can add a paragraph about their community purposes.
 This field doesn’t exist for any other types.
 This field is the closest COBRS has to defining the co-op type, but it is only for community co-ops.
 Also, the field is called REPORTING/COMM, and reporting is used to define what reporting society the co-op reports to.
 This reporting thing hardly ever used. - Sienna, can you run this by Julie.
 Is this still a need if we are indicating coop type?
 I'm thinking the user could download the rules or memorandum to get more info.
 2. Can we flip delivery and mailing?
 Delivery first, mailing second.
 They can’t have just a PO Box, they need a delivery address for sure. - Out of scope.
 Not changing existing functionality.